mjmeilahn/machine-learning-projects/README.md

 # Machine Learning Projects

 ### TODO:
-- Add K-Fold Cross Validation & Grid Search on all scripts
 - Add XG Boost on all Classification & Regression scripts to "spot-check" their results just like K-Fold.
 - Remove Hard Coded lines with universal substitutes
 - Create Jupyter Notebook versions of projects